dingo-gw/dingo/README.md

 > **Notice:** This code is under development, and the authors plan to use it for several short-author papers before making it widely available.
 Feel free to peruse, use, or experiment with this code, but please do not distribute beyond the LSC.
-If you wish to publish work based on this code or the unpublished ideas therein, please contact [Stephen Green](mailto:stephen.green@aei.mpg.de) and [Maximilian Dax](mailto:maximilian.dax@tuebingen.mpg.de).
+If you wish to publish work based on this code or the unpublished ideas therein, please contact [Stephen Green](mailto:stephen.green@aei.mpg.de) and [Maximilian Dax](mailto:maximilian.dax@tuebingen.mpg.de) beforehand.
 Comments are welcome!

 # Dingo: Deep inference for gravitational-wave observations